sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 Firstly, it should be noted that there is generally vastly less UAT traffic than ADS-B 1090MHz traffic, so don't immediately assume the `dump978` container isn't working if you can't immediately see UAT flights.
 Provided the container is running and healthy

 To see the data being received and decoded by our new container, run the command `docker exec -it readsb viewadsb`.
 This should display a real-time departure-lounge-style screen showing all the aircraft being tracked.
-Look for entries in the `Mode` column listed as `blort`.
+Look for entries in the `Mode` column listed as `ADS-R`/`UAT`.

 For example: